The HPV vaccine

 - the Global Advisory Committee on Vaccine Safety of the World Health Organization;

 - the Centres for Disease Control and Prevention in the US.

 The HPV vaccine in Ireland

-- Each year around 300 women are diagnosed with cervical cancer and 100 women die from the disease.
+- Each year around 300 women are diagnosed with cervical cancer and 90 women die from the disease.
 Research shows that 90% of cervical cancer cases can be linked back to HPV.

-- The HPV vaccine prevents 7 out of 10 pre cancers and cancers developing.
+- The HPV vaccine is proven to prevent 7 out of 10 pre cancers and cancers developing.

 - The HSE HPV vaccination programme commenced in 2010 and since then more than 240,000 girls have been fully vaccinated against HPV.

 - There has been constant safety monitoring of the vaccine in Ireland and worldwide since the vaccine was introduced over ten years ago.
 This has shown there has been no increase in the number of girls developing any long term medical condition (including Chronic Fatigue Syndrome -CFS).
 There is no scientific evidence that the HPV vaccine causes CFS.